About Some Use Cases For This Tool

 Build Consensus on How to Meet

-Some may want to hold a meeting in person, but others may not be sure that meeting in person is worth it.
+Some may want to hold a meeting in person, but others may prefer to meet virtually.
 Ask everyone to rate the meeting using Project Gather, and compare results.

 Improve Your Meetings

-Get the meeting's participants to rate the meeting in advance, and have a quick discussion about how to mitigate the meeting's dynamic risks that Project Gather has highlighted.
+Get the meeting's participants to rate the meeting in advance, and have a quick discussion about how to mitigate the risks of the poor outcomes that Project Gather has highlighted.

 Get a Business Trip Approved